IPv6 address: Multicast addresses

-Some common IPv6 multicast addresses are the following:

 Solicited-node multicast address

 The least significant 24 bits of the solicited-node multicast address group ID are filled with the least significant 24 bits of the interface's unicast or anycast address.
-These addresses allow link layer address resolution via Neighbor Discovery Protocol (NDP) on the link without disturbing all nodes on the local network.
+These addresses allow link-layer address resolution via Neighbor Discovery Protocol (NDP) on the link without disturbing all nodes on the local network.
 A host is required to join a solicited-node multicast group for each of its configured unicast or anycast addresses.